Keith Locke: Member of Parliament

-Political viewpoints

 As a Member of Parliament, Locke established a profile of being an "unofficial civil liberties watchdog".
 He was involved in campaigns against the New Zealand Police being armed with Taser guns, and repeal of the law of sedition.
 He advocated for refugee rights, most prominently in the drawn-out case of Ahmed Zaoui, an Algerian asylum seeker initially deemed by the New Zealand government to be a security risk, but later allowed to settle in New Zealand with his family.
 During his time in Parliament Locke was a leading critic of New Zealand's anti-terrorist legislation, such as the Terrorism Suppression Act 2002, which he argued breached human rights principles.
 He also opposed New Zealand's commitment of special forces to the war in Afghanistan.

-Long a critic of New Zealand's intelligence services, in 2008 Locke received, under the Privacy Act, a copy of the file the Security Intelligence Service had kept on him from 1955 to 2006, including when he was a Member of Parliament.
+Long a critic of New Zealand's intelligence services, in 2008, Locke received, under the Privacy Act, a copy of the file the Security Intelligence Service had kept on him from 1955, when he had been 11 years old, to 2006.
 This surveillance of a sitting Member of Parliament was investigated by the Inspector-General of Intelligence and Security, Paul Neazor, who then recommended that any such files be closed when a person enters Parliament.

 Locke supported a New Zealand republic.
 In his maiden speech, Locke stated "We should also break free of the British Crown and become a republic.
 The question is not whether the monarchy has a lot of power over us.
 In practice it doesn't.
 The problem is that bowing before the British Queen reflects a colonial mentality."
 In 2002, Locke put forward the Head of State (Referenda) Bill, which if passed would have brought about a referendum on the question of whether New Zealand should become a republic.
-The Bill was drawn from the Ballot of members' Bills on 14 October 2009 but was defeated at its first reading in April 2010.
+The Bill was selected for debate on 14 October 2009 but was defeated at its first reading in April 2010.

+In January 2011, Locke announced that he would retire at that year's election.
+He delivered his valedictory speech on 28 September 2011.
+With Sue Kedgley, Locke's retirement completed the departure of the first intake of Green Party MPs from 1999.

 Honours and awards

 During his 12 years in Parliament, Locke won a number of awards.
 He was twice named 'Backbencher of the Year', first in 2002 by Vernon Small, then deputy political editor of The New Zealand Herald, and again in 2010 by The Dominion Post political staff.
 He also received the New Zealand Republic's Colonel Allen Bell Award in 2011; the New Zealand Amnesty International's Human Rights Defender Award in 2012; and the Federation of Islamic Associations for New Zealand's Harmony Award in 2013.

 In the 2021 New Year Honours, Locke was appointed a Member of the New Zealand Order of Merit, for services to human rights advocacy.